Abandoned Hayride in Chaska

 Abandoned Hayride Actors

-In most haunted houses, the actors don’t touch you.
-The Abandoned Hayride allows light touching.
-It’s nothing extreme like some attractions where they hold you down.
+In most haunted houses, actors don’t touch you.
+The Abandoned Hayride allows light, incidental touching.
+Nothing extreme.
+Think flicks of hair, brushes on the shoulder, and jump-scare props like chainsaws.

-One thing that was evident from the very beginning was how much fun all the actors have.
+You can tell the actors are having a blast.
 They pride themselves on getting a rise out of you.

 Setting the Mood